Almo96/Paramutations_TEs/Simulation/2022_08_24_Simulation_1_2_Phases.md

 ## Conclusions

-Paramutations reduce the number of cluster insertions at the beginning of the shotgun and inactive phases.
+Paramutations reduce the number of cluster insertions.